aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook/add-custom-xml-parts-and-select-them-by-id/_index.md

 ## **Possible Usage Scenarios**

-Custom XML Parts are the XML data that is stored inside the Microsoft Excel documents and are used by the applications that deal with them.
-There is no direct way of adding them using Microsoft Excel UI at the moment.
-However, you can add them programmatically in various ways, e.g., using VSTO, using Aspose.Cells, etc. Please use [**Workbook.customXmlParts**](https://reference.aspose.com/cells/javascript-cpp/workbook/#customXmlParts--) collection if you want to add Custom XML Part using Aspose.Cells API.
-You can also set its ID using the [**CustomXmlPart.iD**](https://reference.aspose.com/cells/javascript-cpp/customxmlpart/#iD--) property.
-Similarly, if you want to select Custom XML Part by ID, you can use [**Workbook.customXmlParts**](https://reference.aspose.com/cells/javascript-cpp/workbook/#customXmlParts--) collection.
+Custom XML Parts are the XML data stored inside Microsoft Excel documents and are used by applications that work with them.
+There is no direct way to add them using the Microsoft Excel UI at the moment.
+However, you can add them programmatically in various ways, e.g., using VSTO or Aspose.Cells.
+Please use the [**Workbook.customXmlParts**](https://reference.aspose.com/cells/javascript-cpp/workbook/#customXmlParts--) collection if you want to add a Custom XML Part using the Aspose.Cells API.
+You can also set its ID using the [**CustomXmlPart.id**](https://reference.aspose.com/cells/javascript-cpp/customxmlpart/#iD--) property.
+Similarly, if you want to select a Custom XML Part by ID, you can use the [**Workbook.customXmlParts**](https://reference.aspose.com/cells/javascript-cpp/workbook/#customXmlParts--) collection.

 ## **Add Custom XML Parts and Select them by ID**

-The following sample code first adds four Custom XML Parts using [**Workbook.customXmlParts**](https://reference.aspose.com/cells/javascript-cpp/workbook/#customXmlParts--) collection.
-It then sets their IDs using [**CustomXmlPart.iD**](https://reference.aspose.com/cells/javascript-cpp/customxmlpart/#iD--) property.
-Finally, it finds or selects one of the added Custom XML Part using [**Workbook.customXmlParts**](https://reference.aspose.com/cells/javascript-cpp/workbook/#customXmlParts--) collection.
+The following sample code first adds four Custom XML Parts using the [**Workbook.customXmlParts**](https://reference.aspose.com/cells/javascript-cpp/workbook/#customXmlParts--) collection.
+It then sets their IDs using the [**CustomXmlPart.id**](https://reference.aspose.com/cells/javascript-cpp/customxmlpart/#iD--) property.
+Finally, it finds and selects one of the added Custom XML Parts using the [**Workbook.customXmlParts**](https://reference.aspose.com/cells/javascript-cpp/workbook/#customXmlParts--) collection.
 Please also see the console output of the code given below for reference.

 ## **Sample Code**